thruthesky/easy_packages/README.md

 - easy_locale - A multilingual translation package.
 There are many translation packages on pub.dev, but we use the simpler easy_locale package.
 There's no need for you to use this package in your app, but you can if you want.

+## Like and Dislike

+The `like` and `dislike` functionality can be applied to various entities in the app, such as user profiles, uploaded photos, posts, and comments.

+A simple way to handle this is by saving a list of user IDs who liked or disliked an item.
+However, if the document becomes too large, it can slow down the app and increase costs for network usage on Firebase.
+Additionally, Firestore documents have a 1MB size limit, which can cause issues if too many users like or dislike an item.

+The `easy_like` package provides an easy and efficient way to manage the `like` and `dislike` functionality.

+## Block

+## Report

 ## Engine

 - `easy_engine` package is the counter part of the [easy-engin](https://github.com/thruthesky/easy-engine) backend.